DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

 ### Create an Azure AD account

-You can sign up for a [free Okta developer account](https://azure.microsoft.com/en-us/services/active-directory/) if you don't own an Azure AD account already.
+You can sign up for a [free Azure AD developer account](https://azure.microsoft.com/en-us/services/active-directory/) if you don't own an Azure AD account already.

 # Configure an Okta instance for ODM (Part 1)